What is The National Building Fund?

 Social Masterplans in Denmark

-Of the funds come from the National Building Foundation (LBF)
+Of the funds come from the National Building Fund (LBF)

 Of the funds come from the Municipality and/or the housing organisations